 Choose a short (4-8 characters) and snappy (1-2 syllables) name.

 Avoiding the pitfalls of the three-syllable rule is incredibly important:

-Because when you do fall foul, you can end up competing (head-to-head) for branded real estate in search engines – just like the X brands above.
+Because when you do fall foul, you can end up competing (head-to-head) for branded real estate in search engines – just like the two brands called “EOS” above.

 We want a blue ocean for our brand, not more competition.